-In the present work, we present two new results regarding these scenarios.
-Firstly, we demonstrate that scenario II) is ruled out when combining previously unaccounted constraints from photodisintegration after BBN with constraints from CMB anisotropies [21] and the ionisation of the intergalactic medium [20].
-Secondly, we find that the baryon asymmetry generated in scenario I) generically is of the right order of magnitude to explain the observed matter-antimatter asymmetry.
-This surprising result indicates that within the highly constrained region of parameter space where all experimental constraints are satisfied, no or little additional tuning is needed for successful leptogenesis.
-These results extend the previous parameter scan of scenario I) in [9] to smaller masses, $M_i \gtrsim 50$ MeV.
-Finally, let us note that we do not consider baryogenesis in scenario III) and instead refer the reader to [18,30] for a comprehensive overview and to [17,24,31-34] for recent updates on the viable parameter space in this model.
+on the viable parameter space in this model.
 The remainder of this article is organised as follows.
-In Sec.
-2, we summarise the existing laboratory and cosmological constraints, before introducing our new bound from photodisintegration after BBN in Sec.
-2.3.
-We comment on the supernova bound in Sec.
-2.4, which could rule out the entire scenario I) but comes with some uncertainties.
-We summarise all constraints in Sec.
-2.5, demonstrating that the neutrino oscillation data can be accounted for in the remaining parameter space.
-Sec.
-3 is dedicated to the study of leptogenesis in scenario I), followed by a brief conclusion in Sec.
-4.
+In section 2, we summarise the existing laboratory and cosmological constraints, before introducing our new bound from photodisintegration after BBN in section 2.3.
+We comment on the supernova bound in section 2.4, which could rule out the entire scenario I) but comes with some uncertainties.
+We summarise all constraints in section 2.5, demonstrating that the neutrino oscillation data can be accounted for in the remaining parameter space.
+Section 3 is dedicated to the study of leptogenesis in scenario I), followed by a brief conclusion in section 4.